King's Quest (2015 video game): Development

-There were multiple attempts to reboot the franchise following 1998's King's Quest: Mask of Eternity, none of which went past the announcement or concept stages.
+There were multiple attempts to reboot the franchise following 1998's King's Quest: Mask of Eternity, none of which passed the announcement or concept stages.
 In August 2014, Activision revived the Sierra brand and had passed development responsibilities for a new game to The Odd Gentlemen.
-Due to its length, the game was split into multiple chapters with a staggered release schedule.
-The script for the first chapter alone was 640 pages long, and included branching paths, Easter eggs, narration, object use and interaction, and dialogue trees.
+The lengthy game was split into multiple chapters with a staggered release schedule.
+The script for the first chapter alone is 640 pages long, including branching paths, Easter eggs, narration, object use and interaction, and dialogue trees.
 Each chapter of the series was longer and more complex than some similar episodic series, such as those made by Telltale Games.
-The game includes vocal performances by actors Christopher Lloyd, Wallace Shawn, Cherami Leigh, Tom Kenny, Josh Keaton, Maggie Elizabeth Jones, and Zelda Williams.
+Voice actors include Christopher Lloyd, Wallace Shawn, Cherami Leigh, Tom Kenny, Josh Keaton, Maggie Elizabeth Jones, and Zelda Williams.